Etsy Fees 2023: How Much Does Etsy Take From Sales?

 Etsy offers users two subscription options for seller accounts: the free Standard Plan and the for-purchase Plus Plan.
 Here’s what each plan offers.

 Etsy’s Standard Plan is a free seller account, complete with all the basic tools that allow users to list products on Etsy, buy and print discounted postage, and market their products with sales and coupons.
 The Standard Plan also gives you access to the Sell on Etsy App.
 You won’t pay a monthly subscription fee, but you can expect to pay for services and tools as you use them.

 The Plus Plan is available at $10/month.
-It includes all of the basic features of the Standard Plan, plus additional features such as advanced shop customization options (banner options, new layouts of featured listings, etc.) and restock requests for sold-out items.
+It includes all of the basic features of the Standard Plan, plus advanced shop customization options (banner options, new layouts of featured listings, etc.) and restock requests for sold-out items.

 The Plus Plan also offers credits and discounts on additional Etsy services.
 Note that credits must be used within the monthly period and do not roll over.
 Here’s a quick list:

 - 15 listing credits every month (the equivalent of $3 in listings)

 - Free .store domains